A few examples of $p$-good and $p$-bad classifying spaces: Introduction

 \section{Introduction}

 In general, it is a very hard question to decide whether a space is good or bad in the sense of Bousfield and Kan [\textit{Homotopy Limits, Completions and Localizations}, Springer Lecture Notes in Mathematics, Springer-Verlag, Berlin, Heidelberg, New York, 1972] and there are not many explicit examples in the literature.
 In this note we give results about $R-$completed classifying spaces for various solid rings $R$.
-In particular, we give examples of spaces which are good and bad at different primes in any arbitrary combination.
-The special case answers a question raised during the talk of Robert Oliver on $p-$local homotopy theory at the MSRI Berkeley at the beginning of the algebraic topology program in 2014 concerning the possible compatibilty of completions at two different primes at the same time.
-We continue to illustrate the impact of the existence of a Sylow $p$-subgroup on the homotopy type of the classifying space of a group.
-The universal property of $R-$badness allows to prove certain spaces not to be retracts of others.
-This will be shown to work in the case of certain projective spaces.
+In particular, we give examples of spaces which are good at some primes and bad at other primes in any arbitrary combination.
+The special case answers a question raised during Bob Oliver's talk with the title "Local structure of groups and of their classifying spaces" at the MSRI Berkeley at the beginning of the algebraic topology program on January 30th 2014: Are there examples of spaces which are good for some primes and bad for other primes simultaneously?
+This is answered affirmatively for arbitrary combinations of sets of primes by providing a collection of explicit examples of such spaces.
+The general statement that a space is good for one solid ring and bad for a different solid ring is false as shown in a separate manuscript \cite{RgoodRbad}.
+We continue to illustrate the impact of the existence of a finite Sylow $p$-subgroup on the homotopy type of the classifying space of a group.
+Our results on completion of spaces apply to proving spaces not to be retracts of others in the case of certain projective spaces.
 We give an argument that illustrates the limitation of the mod-$R$ fibre Lemma to show that a space is bad for subrings of the rationals and some results relating the $R-$completion and $R$-localisation of a space to various other $R$-homological structures including the structure of its $\mathbb{F}_p-$ homology structure as an unstable coalgebra over the dual Steenrod algebra and a collection of examples.
-The author was supported by ARC Discovery Project DP120101399 at the Australian National University and the Mathematical Sciences Research Institute in Berkeley.
+There are also applications to the homotopy type of group models for fusion systems \cite{Robinson1}, \cite{Ian+Radu} which were first studied by ourselves in \cite{gmffs}.\\ The author was supported by ARC Discovery Project DP120101399 at the Australian National University, the Mathematical Sciences Research Institute in Berkeley, a postdoctoral fellowship at the University of Haifa, and at the Friedrich-Schiller-Universit\"at Jena.
+I would like to thank David Benson, David Blanc, Bill Dwyer, Emmanuel Dror Farjoun, Achim Krause, Assaf Libman, and Bob Oliver for enriching discussion on the subject and the Mathematical Sciences Research Institute in Berkeley for its hospitality.